Ms. Inglish has 30 years experience in medicine, psychology, STEM instruction, history, and aerospace education for USAF Civil Air Patrol.

 5) Ephrata Community Historic Landmark

-The Ephrata Community is also known as the Ephrata Cloister because they cloistered or separated themselves from hectic industrial development and the rest of the world.
-Their historic site is a peaceful place for a visit during a vacation or other travel, promoting the simpler life.
+The Ephrata Community (also known as the Ephrata Cloister) cloistered or separated themselves from hectic industrial development and the rest of the world.
+Their historic site is a peaceful place for a visit during a vacation or other travel, promoting a simpler life.

 The Ephratans wanted the freedom to await the return of the Lord and worship in the meantime without distraction.
 This community was founded for this purpose.
 They also adopted celibacy and self-discipline to avoid distractions, as well as a green lifestyle.